thirtybees/docs/thirtybees/installation/migration.md

 permalink: /installation/migration/
 ---

-# Thirty bees Shopping Cart Migration
-Introduction
-## Backup Your Website
-Refer to our Systems Administration Guide to create a [**backup**](#)  of your website.
-## Install & Configure Migration Module
-Refer to XXX for more information about the thirty bees migration from PrestaShop 1.6.x ~ 1.7.x shopping cart.

-## Thirty Bees - Migration from Prestashop 1.6 to Thirty Bees
+# Thirty Bees - Migration from Prestashop 1.6 to Thirty Bees
 ### Step 1:
 Backup Your Website
 Install the Upgrade Module from PS1.6 to TB 1.0.1 (https://github.com/thirtybees/psonesixmigrator/releases/tag/1.0.0)